5 Ways to Drive Home your Call to Action in your Direct Marketing

 Cold Calling Mistake #1: Centering the conversation around yourself and what you have to offer.
 In the old approach, you pull out your telemarketing list, dial the first number and when they answer, you introduce yourself, explain what you do, and suggest a benefit or feature of your product using your sales script.
 And then you close your eyes and pray that the other person will be interested.
 Continue reading “3 Cold Calling Mistakes that Trigger Rejection”

-At Strategic List Services we know how to do the research to find exactly what you need for your next Marketing Campaign.
-Mailing lists are still the number one way to reach out to Businesses or Consumers.
+At Strategic List Services we know how to do the research to find the best mailing list that is exactly what you need for your next Marketing Campaign.
+Postal delivery is still the number one way to reach out to Businesses or Consumers.
 Using a postcard or brochure to get your message across is still one of your best options.
 When you contact us we do all the work for you and give you the best options we can find meeting all of your demographic selections.
 Continue reading “How to Find the Best Mailing List”

+Realtors can find new clients by marketing to a targeted postal campaign.
 We recently had one of our past customers come back to us for another mailing list.
 He’s a real estate agent from Baltimore and he rented a small list some time ago which produced great results for him.
-In this blog post I am going to share with you exactly what kind of list he rented, so you can do the same.
+In this blog post, I am going to share with you exactly what kind of list he rented, so you can do the same.

 His mailing list was customized just for him using the following selects: